 In fiction, Lagertha’s figure has been portrayed in many prominent literary works and films, such as the 1789 novel by Christen Pram and the popular American TV series “Vikings”, in which Lagertha is played by actress Katheryn Winnick.

-1 thoughts on “Lagertha – The Viking Queen
+One thought on “Lagertha – The Viking Queen

 1. Pingback: Katheryn Winnick: From Martial Arts Instructor to Lead Star of Vikings - Gothic & Rock | Clothing & Accessories Brand